d3vilguard/mesa-minimal-git-script/README.md

 # Setting up chroot

 ### Setting up a chroot
 The chroot is like a mini Arch install.
 We will be building the packages in it.
-It helps us with dependency issues and insures proper compiles.
+> Building in a clean chroot prevents missing dependencies in packages,
+> whether due to unwanted linking or packages missing in the depends
+> array in the PKGBUILD.

 > The [devtools](https://archlinux.org/packages/?name=devtools) package
 > provides tools for creating and building within clean chroots.
 Install
 > it if not done already.

- To make a clean chroot, create a directory in which the chroot will reside.
+> To make a clean chroot, create a directory in which the chroot will
+> reside.
 For example, `$HOME/chroot`.

 Now here the Arch wiki has us creating the folder of the chroot in our home folder.
 We will call the folder **`.chroot`** instead of **`chroot`** to have it hidden.